Why You Should Trek Everest Three Passes 2026 – Top Reasons

 15 days

-• Combining Everest Base Camp with the Gokyo Lakes Trek and crossing the three high passes
+• Combining the Everest Base Camp with the Gokyo Lakes Trek and crossing the three high passes

 • Crosses Cho La Pass (5420 m), a challenging high pass connecting the two routes